How Garry Kasparov aims to boost chess revival with online gaming portal

 This project has quite a long history.
 It started with our Grand Chess Tour events being offered at a venue in Paris.
 The venue wanted to become a sponsor of one of the events.
 With a few people on top of the venue being chess fans, it led to an expansion.
 Several years we spoke about next steps, and a platform came into mind.
 It’s this mega-conglomerate that has interests in entertainment and the internet.
 They’re expanding their businesses, and they were very friendly.

 It took time.
 We would have been ready a year earlier if not for the pandemic.
 We had plans to launch in the beginning of the summer last year.
 But we had to correct our plans, of course.
 I couldn’t go to Paris last March.
-Now the timing has proved to be perfect.
+Now, the timing has proved to be perfect.
 The positional factors, the regular increase of the chess audience.
 We have a factor of multiplication due to The Queen’s Gambit.
-All of a sudden chess became far more popular.
+All of a sudden, chess became far more popular.
 That helped us, naturally.
 The fact that I was a consultant on the show worked in our favor.

 Even if we put aside the latest hype with the game of chess, though, people are now, because of the pandemic, looking for a reorganization of many of our activities online.
 One of them is connected to education.
 We know that we have to start rethinking many of the traditional practices of the past.
 Chess is an ideal tool to be both a part of education but also intellectual entertainment.
 We concentrated from the very beginning on the educational parts and, as I said, the intellectually entertaining parts of the platform.